 - Course Load: Maximum registration is normally ★6 per term.
 Exceptions to this are for the following University of Alberta initiatives: - a.
 Fresh Start Program - b.
 Transition Year Program - c.
 Visiting Student Certificate Program - d.
-Exceptional Student Athlete Applicants Students registered in these initiatives may be registered in more than ★6 for the period in which they are enrolled. - (2) Cumulative Course Weight: Normally, ★30 may be completed in Open Studies. - (3) Fall/Winter: The registration period for Fall/Winter begins in mid-March for continuing students and in early May for newly admitted students.
-The courses which are available to Open Studies students are designated in the Course Listings (§231) by the symbol.
+Exceptional Student Athlete Applicants Students registered in these initiatives may be registered in more than ★6 for the period in which they are enrolled. - Cumulative Course Weight: Normally, ★30 may be completed in Open Studies - Fall/Winter: The registration period for Fall/Winter begins in mid-March for continuing students and in April for newly admitted students.
+Please refer to the Registration and Courses menu at www.registrarsoffice. ualberta.ca for details, registration information and deadlines

+Most courses can be added by using the Bear Tracks web registration system.
+Courses that are available to Open Studies students are designated in Bear Tracks Course Catalog by the symbol.
 Some courses are available on a delayed registration basis only and are designated by the symbol.
 Registration for such courses is permitted the last week in August.
-See §11.
 Students requesting a course other than the approved courses must obtain consent from the Department offering that course.